antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Verifying the Subscription

-After the activation process had completed, I returned to the Microsoft 365 Admin Center to verify that the Microsoft Intune subscription had been added successfully.
+After the trial had been activated, I verified that the subscription had been successfully added to the Microsoft 365 tenant.

-From the navigation menu, I opened:
+From the Microsoft 365 Admin Center, I navigated to:

 ```text
 Billing
     └── Your products
 ```

-The **Microsoft Intune Plan 1 Trial** subscription appeared alongside the existing Microsoft 365 subscriptions, confirming that the licence had been provisioned correctly.
+The list of subscriptions now included **Microsoft Intune Plan 1 Trial**, confirming that the licence had been provisioned successfully.

-Performing this verification before continuing was an important step, as it confirmed that Microsoft Intune had been successfully associated with the tenant and was ready for use.
+Verifying the subscription before continuing was an important step because Microsoft Intune services are not available until the licence has been assigned correctly to the tenant.

+This also confirmed that the tenant was now licensed to use Microsoft Intune throughout the remainder of this repository.

 ![Products Overview](screenshots/intune-products-overview.png)

 ---

-# Opening Microsoft Intune Admin Center
+# Opening the Microsoft Intune Admin Center

-Once the subscription had been activated successfully, I accessed the Microsoft Intune Admin Center.
+Once the licence had been successfully provisioned, I accessed the Microsoft Intune Admin Center.

-There are several ways to access the administration portal.
+There are two methods of opening the administration portal.

 ### Method 1

-Open the Microsoft 365 Admin Center:
+Access the Microsoft 365 Admin Center.

 ```text
 https://admin.microsoft.com